Guiuan: History

 Guiuan is widely known for two significant events in history 423 years apart.
 In 1521, Ferdinand Magellan, first European to set foot on Philippine soil, landed in Homonhon, now part of Guiuan.
-In 1944, the American Forces landed on the island of Suluan where they fought their first battle in the Philippine territory three days before Gen. Mac Arthur stormed the beaches of Leyte.
+In 1944, the American Forces landed on the island of Suluan where they fought their first battle in the Philippine territory three days before Gen. Douglas MacArthur stormed the beaches of Leyte.
 The Americans built a military base for its torpedo boats, warships, bombers and fighter planes.
 The base was the biggest American supply base in the Pacific during the war.
 About 100,000 American servicemen were stationed in Guiuan and nearby towns.

 The Spanish priest and historian Juan José Delgado was stationed in Guiuan in the 18th century.
 In his book Biblioteca Histórica Filipina: Historia general sacro-profana, política y natural de las islas del poniente llamadas Filipinas (1751), he recorded the old name of the region as "Guiguan."
 He describes it as a thin stretch of land on the southern tip of Samar.
 He also describes the nearby islands of "Omonhon" (Homonhon), "Soloan" (Suluan), Tubabao, "Manicaui" (Manicani), and other small islets and settlements.

 The occurrence of World War II shook the town and people moved to the mountains to find comfort.
 On June 28, 1943, several Japanese soldiers set foot on Guiuan soil.
 Not as fearful and brutal as they were thought of by the local populace, a cordial relation soon existed between the conquered and the conquerors.
 Evacuees came down from the mountains and resumed a normal urban life.
 Except for a few killings of suspected traitors by both Japanese, Filipino soldiers and local guerillas, not a drop of blood was shed needlessly.
 This made Guiuan one of the few places in the islands where World War II did not leave so many tragic memories.

 The first sign of liberation of the town came on November 27, 1944, when a US Navy submarine chaser steamed the harbor for reconnaissance duty.
 On December 1, 1944, a fleet of LCTs, Liberty ships and barges poured into the Guiuan Bay to unload machines that was to transform Guiuan into one of the biggest Naval Bases, Leyte-Samar Naval Base, in the Far East that time, set up by the American Navy, part of the Allies.
 Some aircraft landed on the airstrip to rendezvous with the Necessary Evil squadrons.